Ryoshi1001/Real-Estate-Landing-Page/README.md

 # Real-Estate-Landing-Page
-- Custom unbranded Landing-Page with user Email capture - created all content, layout, logo, and idea.
+- Unbranded Landing-Page with user Email capture.
 - Inspired by design on Leadpages

 ![](TS-Real-Estate-Landing-Page.png)